 VA Medical Care

-I'm a cosponsor of H.R.
-2777, the Give Veterans Home Loan Choices Act of 2017, which would ensure that veterans are provided all home loan options available to them, so that they can make a well informed decision when selecting a home loan for their families.
+I co-sponsored the Give Veterans Home Loan Choices Act of 2017, which would ensure that veterans are provided all home loan options available to them, so that they can make a well informed decision when selecting a home loan for their families.

-I'm a cosponsor of H.R.411, the Veteran Suicide Prevention Act, a bipartisan bill which would direct the Department of Veterans Affairs (VA) to complete a publicly available review of the deaths of all covered veterans who died by suicide during the preceding five-year period.
+I also co-sponsored the Veteran Suicide Prevention Act, a bipartisan bill which would direct the Department of Veterans Affairs (VA) to complete a publicly available review of the deaths of all covered veterans who died by suicide during the preceding five-year period.

-I sent a letter to the Appropriations Committee supporting funding for Veterans Treatment Courts.
+In a previous Congress, I sent a letter to the Appropriations Committee supporting funding for Veterans Treatment Courts.
 Veterans Treatment Courts provide veterans with substance abuse issues an alternative to incarceration by allowing them to seek mental health services and rehabilitative care instead of being jailed for non-violent, minor drug-related crimes.

-I sent a letter to the Appropriations Committee's Subcommittee on Military Construction, Veterans Affairs and Related Agencies in support of $164 million for veteran suicide prevention and outreach programs in FY 2017.
+I also sent a letter to the Appropriations Committee's Subcommittee on Military Construction, Veterans Affairs and Related Agencies in support of $164 million for veteran suicide prevention and outreach programs in FY 2017.

 Rep. Swalwell and local students deliver Valentines for Vets at the Livermore VA Community Living Center, February 2016.

-I voted for H.R.
-235, the Veteran Emergency Medical Technician Support Act.
+I voted for the Veteran Emergency Medical Technician Support Act.
 This bipartisan bill would provide states with funds to streamline the process by which veterans that were trained and worked as EMTs in the military could receive certification and licenses to serve as EMTs once they return to their home states.

-I voted for H.R.
-3230, the Veterans’ Access to Care through Choice, Accountability, and Transparency Act.
+I voted for the Veterans’ Access to Care through Choice, Accountability, and Transparency Act.
 This bipartisan bill, which was signed into law, increases transparency regarding the VA’s medical care system and allows veterans to seek private health care under certain circumstances such as long wait times or distance from a VA Medical Center.